tryyang2001/tp/docs/DeveloperGuide.md

        Expected: All items in the Exercise Bank have been deleted.

 ### **Exiting Program**
-1. Exiting Program while setting name when creating a new profile
+1. Exiting Program at any time
-   1. Prerequisite: Make sure the profile.txt file is not created.
-If you have already created the file, you can manually delete it.
+    1. Prerequisite: Ensures that Fitbot is still running.
-   2. Test case: `bye` when being asked to provide a name\
+    2. Test case: `bye` \
-      Expected: A question shows up to confirm with the user whether the user wants to exit the program or wants to set his or her name as "bye".
-The user then need to type 1 to exit the program, 2 to set the name as "bye" and any other key to go back.
-   3. (more test cases)
+   Expected: A goodbye message will show up, and the program is terminated successfully.

 ### **Manipulating and Saving Data**